atreshchev/datasciencecoursera/Getting an Cleaning Data CP/CodeBook.md

-## Human Activity Recognition Using Smartphones - Getting and Cleaning Data Project <br />/ Understanding of code ##
+## Human Activity Recognition Using Smartphones - Getting and Cleaning Data Project / Understanding of code ##

 This project contains only one R code script: **run_analysis.R**